 You could even run water through the drains yourself to see if the water comes out of the exit point.
 You’ll just need to disconnect the downspout from the underground drain at the adapter.
 Next you simply put the hose into the drain, or point it into the drain and turn the water on.
 Lastly, just go to the underground drain outlet and observe if the water is flowing properly.
 If little to no water comes through, there is a problem.

 There are a couple common things that will get damaged from clogged underground drains and require costly repairs.

 The most common problem is your gutters will pull loose quickly and the gutter pitch could be affected.
-When the gutter fills up with water because it can’t drain, it becomes very very heavy.
-All that accumulated weight pulls the gutter from the wall and loosens the brackets.
+When the gutter fills up with water it becomes very heavy.
+All of the accumulated weight pulls the gutter from the wall and loosens the brackets.

 If the drain is clogged in the winter, the trapped water becomes ice and ice will destroy a gutter system when it can’t drain.
 You may see icicles hanging from the gutters if this is happening.

 Another thing about ice, is water expands when it turns to ice.
-And, if the water is stuck in the underground drain, it will bust the pipe when it turns to ice and expands.
+Therefore, if the underground drain is full of water, it will bust the pipe when it turns to ice and expands.

 The clogged underground drain could bust open during any season, not just in the winter.
 When they bust open underground close to the home, you will have water leaking into the basement.